 Jouw Trainer Mary Jane Roy

-Mary Jane is also Executive Board member at PWN Amsterdam.
-The Professional Women’s Network is a worldwide network of women helping each other grow their careers.
-She is a volunteer at Bridge2Hope, a Dutch project which supports sex industry casualties.
+Mary Jane is also an Executive Board member at PWN Amsterdam.
+This is part of PWN Global, a network with an overarching goal of achieving gender-balanced leadership and supporting women in growing in their careers.
+She is a volunteer with Bridge2Hope, a Dutch project which supports human trafficked survivors.

-Worked for, amongst others: Deloitte, SportCity, Estec, Staoil, Secman en Liberty Global.
+Worked for, amongst others: Deloitte, SportCity, Estec, Statoil, Erasmus University, Ministry of Economic Affairs and Climate, PwC, Erasmus Medical Center, SecMan and Liberty Global.

 Women are twice as likely as men, to have difficulty falling and/or staying asleep.
 According to research, too little sleep results in daytime sleepiness, increased accidents, problems concentrating, poor performance on the job (and in school), and possibly, increased sickness and weight gain.